-- 1. From the Opening Menu, press Setup, Trans.
+- From the Opening Menu, touch Setup, Trans.
 Opt.
 The current status of the Auto-Conflict Resolution option displays on the screen. - 2.
-Press the Down and Up sensors or menu items as necessary to highlight the Auto-Conflict Resolution option. - 3.
+Touch the Down/D Up sensors as necessary to highlight the Auto-Conflict Resolution option. - 3.
 Press the On/Off sensor to toggle the Auto-Conflict Resolution option On or Off. - 4.
 To display the Opening menu, press OK, More, Quit.